 cd <cr> (go back to the home directory)

-cd /data/mcgraw <cr> go to mcgraw's data area
+cd /data/hiltner/obs24m <cr> go to hiltner's data scratch area

 4.3.3 Disk storage space

-To find out how much disk space is used type the command df in a mcgraw window.
-The last three columns of the table report the remaining available space (kbytes), the used percentage of the disk capacity, and the disk identification.
+To find out how much disk space is used type the command df -h in a terminal window.
+The last three columns of the table report the remaining available space, the used percentage of the disk capacity, and the disk identification.
 You can also use the KDiskFree tool on hiltner to monitor disk usage graphically in real time.